 Below are tips to keep in mind this holiday week and weekend so that you can enjoy a safe, sober 4th of July.

 Avoid situations that will trigger negative thoughts, behavior or emotions.

 It does get easier the further out you get from treatment, but the places you go will always require smart decisions on your part.
 Think about the places that you are invited to and opt out of those where you know that alcohol will be the main focus, even if it’s a family get-together.
 It’s best to choose sober environments, and if you can’t find a sober party, then create one yourself!
 The most important thing is that you choose to attend gatherings where there will be as little temptation as possible.

 Despite your best efforts, you can easily end up in a situation that makes you feel uncomfortable.
 Perhaps friends show up to the party with a keg, or maybe you hear a song play that brings you back to your drug-using days.
 As you probably have learned, much is out of your control, and you can’t always predict what will happen when you’re out.
 What you can do is create a firm exit strategy.
 Know who you will call and how you handle an uneasy situation.
 This way, if you’re confronted with a bad scenario, you’ll know exactly what to do.

 Maintain a positive support system.

-You know all those wonderful people who have stood behind your recovery and encouraged you to be clean and sober?
+Do you know all those wonderful people who have stood behind your recovery and encouraged you to be clean and sober?
 Keep those people around you as you move beyond your comfort zone.
 You may be ready to head down to a 4th of July festival, but you may be worried about what will happen if you see old friends or walk past the beer tent.
 Having supportive people around you will keep your mind focused on the right things, and if you happen to feel uncomfortable, they’ll understand your need to leave.